 Bryan Aptekar joins the team after 20 years at Portland Parks & Recreation in several roles—all of which focused on collaboration with community partners and stakeholders and maintaining public lands as safe and accessible places for all.
 His past projects range from managing the public process for skatepark siting for the Skatepark System Plan, to policy development and serving as a liaison to park partners and Friends groups.
 He managed the Portland Loo® program and led efforts to ensure hygiene access in parks through the COVID pandemic.
 Bryan is committed to ensure those impacted by decisions are included in the decision-making process.

 Laudie Porter (she / they)

-Laudie Porter serves as the Constituent Relations Associate for both Commissioner Ryan’s office and the Safe Rest Villages team.
+Laudie Porter serves as the Community Engagement Coordinator.
 She comes from 4 years of nonprofit database management, helping organizations ranging from SPOON to the Children’s Book Bank build sustainable data hygiene practices.
-She got her first taste for Constituent services after an internship with Congressman Blumenauer’s office and is thrilled to continue in that role.
+She previously worked for Congressman Earl Blumenauer and Commissioner Dan Ryan in Constituent Services roles.

-Laudie is a lifelong Portlander and enjoys walking around the City in pursuit of the best coffee beans.
+Laudie is a lifelong Portlander.
 She also works hard to keep her two cats, Tao and Tulip, in line.
 She holds a double B.A. in Theater Arts and Psychology from Carleton College.